Best trails in Richmond Range National Park

 Which trail has the most elevation gain in Richmond Range National Park?

-If you're looking for elevation gain, Richmond Range National Park has you covered.
-Culmaran Loop Trail boasts the most elevation gain with 1,023 ft of total ascent.
-The park's runner-up is Mount Tryney Trail, which will get you 583 ft of elevation gain.
+Culmaran Loop Trail has the most elevation gain with 1,003 ft of total ascent.
+The park's runner-up is Mount Tryney Trail, which has 564 ft of elevation gain.